-21.2.5 Techno Mega Teams

-The mega teams will dance between 3 minutes (3:00) and 5 minutes (5:00) on organizer's music.
+- 21.2.5 Techno Mega Teams - 21.2.5.1 Acrobatics Acrobatics are not allowed. - 21.2.5.2 Competition setup The mega teams will dance between 3 minutes (3:00) and 5 minutes (5:00) on organizer's music.
 Depending on the number of entries in the respective competitions, there will be preliminary rounds followed by a final round or only a final round.
 During every round preceding the final round, the number of competitors will be reduced to half for the next round.
-The maximum competitors in the final round is between 6 - 8, depending on the organization.

-Solo, duo and reduced group-elements are allowed but the respective team will be judged as a whole at all times.
-It is required to have a 50/50 combination of club style and sport style elements in the performance.

-The predetermined tempo is set to 34 - 36 bars per minute (136 - 144 beats per minute).
+The maximum competitors in the final round is between 6 - 8, depending on the organization. - 21.2.5.3 Figures and elements Solo, duo and reduced group-elements are allowed but the respective team will be judged as a whole at all times.
+It is required to have a 50/50 combination of club style and sport style elements in the performance. - 21.2.5.4 Lifts Lifts are not allowed. - 21.2.5.5 Tempo The predetermined tempo is set to 34 - 36 bars per minute (136 - 144 beats per minute).
 The tempo for every round shall be the same.
 Between rounds music can be changed.